aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>64-66</sup>&nbsp;Pay them back, Adonai&#x2197;
 according to their deeds.
-Give them anguish of heart,
+Give them anguish of heart&#x2191;,
 Your curse should be upon them!
 Pursue them in wrath
 and destroy them&#x2198;,